Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-With the developments in deep reinforcement learning algorithms, the problem of vanishing gradient arises.
+With the development in deep reinforcement learning algorithms, the problem of vanishing gradient arises.
 That is, as the number of hidden layers in neural networks increases, the classification accuracy in the training process decreases.
-LSTM architectures \cite{lee2019analysis} can tackle this problem.
-When the input data is time-varying, LSTM structures can capture the long-term dependencies of sequential data.
-Mnih \textit{et al.} \cite{mnih2016asynchronous} use LSTM units to reach better decisions by considering the previous state characteristics.
-With the same purpose, in \cite{mirowski2016learning}, the authors combined the LSTM structure with auxiliary tasks and the A3C networks to navigate in a maze to find a target using the images of the monocular camera.
-In real word navigation, training data are more variable and unpredictable than those in simulation experiments.
-Therefore, LSTM structures play a vital role in generating good navigation policies.
-Mirowski \textit{et al.} \cite{mirowski2018learning} only used the visual information as input for unmanned vehicle navigation without relying on maps, GPS, and other assistant methods.
+The LSTM architectures \cite{lee2019analysis} is a good way to tackle this problem.
+When the input data is time-varying, LSTM can capture the long-term dependencies of sequential data.
+Mnih \textit{et al.} \cite{mnih2016asynchronous} used LSTM units to make better decisions by considering the previous state characteristics.
+In real-word navigation, training data are more variable and unpredictable than those in simulation experiments.
+Therefore, LSTM plays a vital role in generating good navigation policies.
+Mirowski \textit{et al.} \cite{mirowski2018learning} only used the visual information as input for unmanned vehicle navigation without relying on maps, GPS, and other auxiliary tools.
 The authors put unmanned vehicles in complex scenes of city scale and collected real-world data for training.
-To accomplish the tasks, a multi-city navigation network with LSTM structure was proposed.
+To accomplish the tasks, a multi-city navigation network with LSTM was proposed.
 The method processed images, extracted features, remembered and understood the environment, and finally generated the navigation policies.